juxor/afaq/markdown/secJ2.md

 down in the face of economic collapse, or the government in question would control capital leaving the country and so would soon be isolated from new investment and its currency would become worthless.
-Either is an effective weapon to control democratically elected governments as before ensure that the economy would be severely damaged and the promised "reforms" would be dead letters.
+Either is an effective weapon to control democratically elected governments as both ensure that the economy would be severely damaged and the promised "reforms" would be dead letters.
 Far fetched?
 No, not really.
-As discussed in [section D.2.1](secD2.html#secd21) such pressures were inflicted on the 1974 Labour Government in Britain and we see the threat reported everyday when the media reports on what _"the markets"_ think of government policies or when loans are given only guarantee that the country is structurally adjusted in-line with corporate interests and bourgeous economic dogma.
+As discussed in [section D.2.1](secD2.html#secd21) such pressures were inflicted on the 1974 Labour Government in Britain and we see the threat reported everyday when the media reports on what _"the markets"_ think of government policies or when loans are given only with the guarantee that the country is structurally adjusted in- line with corporate interests and bourgeois economic dogma.

 As far as political pressures go, we must remember that there is a difference between the state and government.
 The state is the permanent collection of